masone/build-a-bike/README.md

 * You either have a threaded or unthreaded fork.
 They require different types of [headsets](http://www.sheldonbrown.com/gloss_ha-i.html#headset).
 * Also watch out for the diameter of the headset.
 * The stem defines the diameter of the handlebars.
 * The handlebars might have a larger diameter in the middle than where you install the brake levers.
-So have an eye on the brake level diameter as well.
+So have an eye on the brake lever diameter as well.

 ### Brake lever, brakes, brake cable